fekhoo/Newznab-Docker/README.md

 This is a ubuntu docker image with newznab Plus intended for use on unraid server.

 Requirements
-- You need a seperate MySQL docker.
+- You need a seperate MySQL server.
 - Newznab SVN user name and password.
-- NewznabID
+- NewznabID.

 Installation